vatpac-technology/sops/docs/2607-update/sydney-tcu.md

 Key responsibilities in this airspace is the issuing of [Bankstown Coded Clearances](#bankstown-coded-clearances) and handling [IFR arrivals & departures](#ysbk-operations) at YSBK.

+#### Walton Approach (SWA)
+SWA is responsible for the provision of ATS in the Class C airspace overhead & to the west of the WS CTR.
+Other than departures to the west, aircraft on a SID will need to be transferred to another TCU position prior to being transferred to enroute.

+!!! tip
+    The **TEEVE D SID** infringes **SRA** airspace by roughly 3nm and then re-enters **SWA** airspace.
+It may be beneficial for SWA to coordinate any [frequency requirements](../../controller-skills/coordination.md#no-frequency-requirements-nfr) with SRA to avoid issuing a frequency change for these aircraft.

 #### Sydney CTA C10
 The volume of airspace adjacent to the WS CTR overhead Camden (known as **SY CTA C10**) has a lower level that varies according to the time of day.